ThembisileNGQ/Entropy/README.md

 # Entropy
 Brain Dump of silly ideas.
 A bunch of POCs and code sketches & WIPS.
+Use at your own risk.
+Submit an issue if something is broken

 ## Akka.AsyncPerformance
 A little bit of code that shows how two actors doing the same thing result in different throughputs. async/await vs PipeTo with some astonishing test results that you can reproduce. [go here to find out more...](https://github.com/Lutando/Entropy/tree/master/Akka.AsyncPerformance)